 Product | Sleeve by John Pawson

-Life House is a project by architect John Pawson.
+Life House is a project by British designer and architect John Pawson.
 The house’s programme is arranged as a series of self-contained folds, opening off two corridors.
 Meeting at a right angle, these passageways generate extended internal vistas and a plan designed to allow groups living in proximity to spend time together and apart, in a spatial arrangement that shares certain characteristics with the monastic cloister.
-The corridors — one light, one dark — represent more than just the means to get between the different parts of the house, they are key architectural experiences, each charged with its own distinctive character.
+The corridors — one light, one dark — represent more than just the means to get between the different parts of the house, the key architectural experience, each charged with its distinctive character.

 In the spirit of creating a contemporary Walden, communal and private quarters are shaped by the idea of supporting and enriching specific rituals and activities.
-Across the Life House this translates into optimised inventories of equipment and functional conditions, but also into a series of finely calibrated atmospheres.
+Across the Life House, this translates into optimised inventories of equipment and functional conditions, but also a series of finely calibrated atmospheres.

-In this project Sleeve mingles with the architecture, enriching it with elegance and subtle beauty.
+In this project, the Sleeve light fixture mingles with the architecture, enriching it with elegance and subtle beauty.

 Photographed by Gilbert McCarragher.